 24 Hours in Milwaukee: Let’s Start With Cheese!

-The first stop was the cliche Wisconsin entity – a cheese store!
-I had heard that cheese curds were the thing to try, but the place I visited appeared to only sell frozen cheese curds.
+My first stop was the cliche Wisconsin entity – a cheese store!
+I had heard that cheese curds were the thing to try, but the place I visited only sold frozen cheese curds.

-A quick swing through downtown after visiting the Milwaukee Art Museum took me past some unusual art, like this weird orange thing.
+Then I wandered past some unusual art, like this weird orange thing.
 It took me awhile to figure out the name of this piece, because Google searches for “Milwaukee orange spiky art museum thing” didn’t yield satisfactory results.

 The Riverwalk is a cool area to check out.
 I had to swing by the Bronze Fonz for a photo with a statue of Henry Winkler’s bronze statue from Happy Days.
 Don’t tell me you wouldn’t stop for a photo too!

 The river was frozen!
 There were no kayakers on this day…

 I made a stop at the Milwaukee Public Museum, where I saw loads of butterflies, giant cockroaches, and a humpback whale skeleton.